 When should the register of mortgages and charges be updated?

-Whilst there is no statutory requirement to maintain an up to date charges register, for effective internal housekeeping it should be updated in each of the following circumstances:
+There is no statutory requirement to maintain an up-to-date charges register.
+However, for effective internal housekeeping it should be updated in each of the following circumstances:

 - Change of details for an existing mortgage or charge.